iondrive-co/yaml-surgeon/Readme.md

 - Selections are used to find parts of a yaml document to apply operations to.
 - When a selection matches a mapping key, all elements of the associated mapping value are selected as well.
-- Multiple selections are cumulative, meaning each selection refines the existing selection.
-All selection operations are commutative, meaning the order you define them does not matter.
-Some selections such as `named` allow more than one parameter in order to perform additive selections.
+- Multiple selections are cumulative, meaning each selection acts like an AND in refining the existing selection.
+- Multiple selection operations are commutative, meaning the order you define them does not matter.
+- Multiple selections are allowed to overlap.
+- Some selections such as `named` allow more than one parameter in order to perform additive (OR) selections.
-- Some selection options take a level, which is the number of items deep (starting from 0) to examine elements from (i.e. only elements from that level deep in the nesting are examined, not those higher or lower in the yaml structure).
+- Some selection options take a level, which is the number of items deep (starting from 0) to select elements from (i.e. only elements from that level deep in the nesting are examined, not those higher or lower in the yaml structure).

 **named()** Selects all scalars and mappings which exactly match the specified string.